AppSecure-nrw/security-belts/white/utilize-paring.md

 # Utilize Paring

-When implementing a security belt activity approach a peer from the security champion guild to get you started.
+When implementing a security belt activity, approach a peer from the security champion guild to get you started.

 ## Risk